LandonAConway/powerrangers_modpack/communicator/README.txt

-Communicator v2.1
+Communicator v2.2

 DESCRIPTION
 ==============================
-Adds power rangers to Minetest.
-It requires the 3d Armor mod.
+Adds a communicator to the Power Rangers mod.

 LICENSE